 Often the first reaction we get from people when we say we have travelled to Socotra Yemen is… you guessed it… “is it safe?”
 Naturally this is a perfectly legitimate response given the strife on the mainland currently facing many Yemenis.

-It has been an extremely difficult and devastating time for Yemenis since the war began in 2014.
+It has been an extremely difficult and devastating time for the people of Yemen since the war began in 2014.
 I cannot explain in great detail as I’m no expert.
 However, what I can share is that the UAE and Saudi have been fighting a war against the rebels in Yemen.
 And as a result this has had a huge toll on civilian lives.
 To read more on the war in Yemen see this article – Yemen the Forgotten War or this one by the Council of Foreign Relations.

 With all of this happening so near to the island of Socotra, it certainly begs the question – is it safe to travel to Socotra?